DanielDK100/Apache-Directory-Archive/README.md

 `AuthUserFile /etc/apache2/.htpasswd`<br>
 `Require valid-user`

-**Notice** that you will also need to create a `.htpasswd` file for this to work.
+**Notice** that you will also need to create a `.htpasswd` file for the authentication to work.
 This file will contain a username and a password.
 Use [this tool](http://www.htaccesstools.com/htpasswd-generator/) to generate an entry for the `.htpasswd` file.
 Finally, remember to change the `AuthUserFile` to the correct path for your server.
+Whenever you access the domain, you should now be prompted with a login dialog.

 The following shows the archive in action (I use it mostly for vacation photos).
 ![Screenshot](screenshot1.png)